Skip to main content

 GraderConfig

-Custom grader configs follow the same pattern as AgentWorkflowConfig — extend GraderConfig to add custom fields:
+Custom grader configs follow the same pattern as AgentWorkflowConfig — extend GraderConfig and define a module-level config instance in your rollout entrypoint:

 from osmosis_ai.rollout import Grader, GraderConfig, GraderContext